spencertipping/ni/doc/cheatsheet.md

   * `X` inverts `Y`; it converts a specifically-formatted 3-column stream into a multiple-column stream.
   * The specification for what the input matrix must look like is described above in the `Y` operator.

-##Other Stream Splitting/Joining/Duplication
-I don't find these operators particularly useful in practice (with the exception of `=\>` for writing a file in the middle of a long processing pipeline), but it's possible that you will!
-Then come edit these docs and explain why.

-* `+`: append a stream to this one
-* `^`: prepend a stream to this one
-* `%`: duplicate this stream through a process, and include output
-* `=`: duplicate this stream through a process, discarding its output

 ##Advanced Data Closures & Checkpoints